Babator/websdk-telemetry-docs/README.md

 ### Request
 **_Event Tag: 'request'_**
-Fired when the next video is started automatically by Babator.
+Fired when the next video is started by Babator.
 Example:
 ```javascript
 Babator.telemetry.on('request', function (event, data) { ... });